-Brenda L. Gunn is a fellow with CIGI’s International Law Research Program (ILRP).
+Brenda L. Gunn is a CIGI fellow.
 In this role, Brenda will explore comparative approaches and best practices for the implementation of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) internationally.
 Her work at CIGI will involve engaging indigenous peoples on the topic through workshops, conferences and other fora.

 Brenda is also an associate professor in the Robson Hall Faculty of Law at the University of Manitoba, where she teaches constitutional law, international law and advocacy for the rights of indigenous peoples in international law.
 Prior to joining the University of Manitoba, Brenda worked at a community legal clinic in Rabinal, Guatemala, on a case of genocide submitted to the Inter-American Commission on Human Rights.